KhaNguyen-UTE/Embedded_Interview/BaitapC++/Hotel_Manager/Readme.md

  > Have the function check input data is valid or not such as input day, month, year have to > 0 and < itself limit,...

 **2. Check PASSSWORD**
-> If enter wrong Password over 3 times, your access wil be cancell
+> If enter wrong Password over 3 times, your access wil be cancel
 ![image](https://github.com/KhaNguyen-UTE/Embedded_Interview/assets/84505849/824d3e3f-3218-4dfa-baef-4716a154ad0d)

 **3. Manager Functions**